freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 ## Updating existing documentations

-Please don't submit a pull request updating only version number and/or the attribution of a documentation.
+Please don't submit a pull request updating only the version number and/or the attribution of a documentation.
 Do feel free to create a pull request if a bigger change is required in the scraper and you've verified that it works.
 If you do make a pull request and you happen to update `options[:attribution]`, make sure to also update the documentation's entry in the array in [`assets/javascripts/templates/pages/about_tmpl.coffee`](../assets/javascripts/templates/pages/about_tmpl.coffee) with correct license information.

 To ask that an existing documentation be updated, first check the last [documentation versions reports](https://github.com/freeCodeCamp/devdocs/issues?utf8=%E2%9C%93&q=Documentation+versions+report+is%3Aissue+author%3Adevdocs-bot+sort%3Acreated-desc).
 Only create an issue if the documentation has been wrongly marked as up-to-date.